tinstructor/RIOT/examples/interference/README.md

 ## Usage
 The basic usage of this example application is pretty straighforward.
 Currently, you can only use this application to its full potential if you're using one of the platforms / configurations specified in [this post](https://github.com/RIOT-OS/RIOT/pull/12128#issue-312769776).
 Everything is written for OpenMote-B nodes, so those should work out of the box.
 When using a different platform, the pins to be used on that platform can be changes in `RIOT > examples > interference > interference_constants.h`.
 This header file also includes several other configuration constants that may be changed for your purposes.

 Assuming you're using an OpenMote-B node, a rising edge on pin PB0 will trigger a transmission of a message over the AT86RF215's Sub-GHz interface.
 By default, this interface is configured for the [SUN-FSK PHY in Operating Mode 1](https://www.silabs.com/content/usergenerated/asi/cloud/attachments/siliconlabs/en/community/wireless/proprietary/forum/jcr:content/content/primary/qna/802_15_4_promiscuous-tbzR/hivukadin_vukadi-iTXQ/802.15.4-2015.pdf?#page=499), i.e., 2-FSK with a data-rate of 50 kbps, a modulation index of 1, a channel spacing of 200 kHz and a channel 0 center frequency at 863 125 kHz (for a total of 34 channels in the 863-870 MHz range).
-A rising edge on pin PB2 will cycle through all available PHY configurations contained in the `phy_cfg_sub_ghz[]` array defined in `interference_constants.h`.
-However, it's much easier (and exponentially more stable) to set the PHY configuration by issuing the proper shell command,i.e., `physub` or `physup` (for the sub-GHz and 2.4GHz interface config respectively) followed by the index of the proper PHY config in the aforementioned `phy_cfg_sub_ghz[]` array.
+A rising edge on pin PB2 will cycle through all available PHY configurations contained in the `phy_cfg_sub_ghz[]` and `phy_cfg_2_4_ghz[]`arrays defined in `interference_constants.h`.
+However, it's much easier (and exponentially more stable) to set the PHY configuration by issuing the proper shell command,i.e., `physub` or `physup` (for the sub-GHz and 2.4GHz interface config respectively) followed by the index of the proper PHY config in the aforementioned `phy_cfg_sub_ghz[]` and `phy_cfg_2_4_ghz[]`arrays.
 For example, reconfiguring the sub-GHz PHY config goes like this:
 ```
 > physub 2
 2020-03-05 13:21:07,950 #  physub 2